This article discusses the harmful effects from swallowing gasoline or breathing in its fumes.

 Swallowing gasoline may cause damage to the linings of the mouth, throat, esophagus (food pipe), stomach, and intestines.
 If gasoline gets into the lungs (aspiration), serious and possibly permanent lung damage can occur.

 The harsh taste of gasoline makes it unlikely that large quantities will be swallowed.
-However, several cases of poisoning have occurred in persons trying to suck (siphon) gas from an automobile tank using a garden hose or other tube.
-This practice is extremely dangerous and not advised.
+However, several cases of poisoning have occurred in people trying to suck (siphon) gas from an automobile tank using a garden hose or other tube.
+This practice is extremely dangerous and is not advised.